llvm/llvm-project/llvm/docs/SPIRVUsage.rst

 -------------

 SPIR-V specifies several kinds of opaque types.
-These types are represented using target extension types.
-These types are represented as follows:
+These types are represented using target extension types and are represented as follows:

   .. table:: SPIR-V Opaque Types